jumpinjackie/fdo/CMake__README.txt

 		unixODBC

 II.
 Usage
-	Cmake build can be done ( and recomended to ) in out of source directory, so a simple run would be
+	Cmake build can be done ( and recomended to do ) outside of the source directory, so a simple run would be
 	- mkdir <MY_BUILDDIR>
 	- cd <MY_BUILDDIR>
-	- cmake <FDO_SOURCEDIR> -DINTERNAL_CPPUNIT=TRUE
+	- cmake <FDO_SOURCEDIR> -DWITH_SDF=TRUE -DWITH_SHP=TRUE -DWITH_SQLITE=TRUE
 	- make

+	The example enables the SDF, SHP and SQlite provider builds.
         You can pass any definition to compiler through this method.

 III.
 Using internal provided Thirdparty libraries
 	Since fdo main source has a Thirdparty internal  dependencies source provided, if you desire